gvwilson/sdxpy/src/http/index.md

 4.  reply with an HTML page.

-Steps 1, 2, and 4 are the same from one application to another, so the Python standard library has a module called `http.server` that contains tools to do that for us.
+Steps 1, 2, and 4 are the same from one application to another, so the [%i "Python standard library" %] has a module called `http.server` that contains tools to do that for us.
 Here's the entire server: